 - Documentation – Maintain very accurate and detailed documentation on all uses of your PPP funds.

-- Start Early – Don’t wait until after the eight-week period is complete before starting to prepare documentation.
+- Start Early – Don’t wait until after the 24-week period is complete before starting to prepare documentation.

 The Small Business Administration (SBA) and Treasury Department on May 16 published the PPP Loan Forgiveness Application and instructions.
 The document informs borrowers how to apply for forgiveness of their PPP loans, consistent with the CARES Act.
 The form and instructions include: